The Bionic guide to professional indemnity insurance

 New PII regulations for registered accountants

-As of September 1, 2024 new regulations will come into play for chartered accountants who are members of regulatory bodies or associations like the ICAEW.
+As of September 1, 2024 new regulations have come into play for chartered accountants who are members of regulatory bodies or associations like the ICAEW.
 Practising members generally must have a minimum indemnity limit of £2m for every single claim.
 Members with a gross fee income below £800,000 must have PI insurance that provides a minimum limit of indemnity equal to 2.5 times their gross fee income, with a minimum of £250,000.

 Find out more about insurance for accountants.